microsoftgraph/msgraph-sdk-java/README.md

 ### 2.2 Create an IAuthenticationProvider object

 An instance of the **GraphServiceClient** class handles building requests, sending them to the Microsoft Graph API, and processing the responses.
-To create a new instance of this class, you need to provide an instance of `IAuthenticationProvider`, which can authenticate requests to Microsoft Graph.
+To create a new instance of this class, you need to provide an instance of `AuthenticationProvider`, which can authenticate requests to Microsoft Graph.

 For an example of how to get an authentication provider, see [choose a Microsoft Graph authentication provider](https://docs.microsoft.com/graph/sdks/choose-authentication-providers?tabs=Java).